bluenote-1577/floria/README.md

 1. a list of variants in .vcf format
 2. a set of reads mapped to assembled contigs/references in .bam format

-See the **"Production"** pipeline [here](https://github.com/jsgounot/Floria_analysis_workflow) for reads-to-haplotype pipelines if you do not know how to get started with generating VCFs or BAMs.
+See the **"Floria-PL"** pipeline [here](https://github.com/jsgounot/Floria_analysis_workflow) for reads-to-haplotype pipelines if you do not know how to get started with generating VCFs or BAMs.

 ## Outputs, tutorials, and manuals (full documentation)